Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach

 \section{Numerical simulations}

 In addition to the analytic results obtained in Section \ref{sec: linear stability}, we present numerical simulations for the two problems \eqref{eq: final system 1} and \eqref{eq: nondimensional second phase}.
-This allows us to investigate the behavior of the solution of the models for different scenarios and range of parameters.
-It is well-known that a standard discretization of the Keller-Segel models can lead to nonphysical solutions due to the convective term.
+This allows us to investigate {the behaviour of the model's solutions} for different scenarios and range of parameters.
+It is well-known that a standard discretisation of the Keller-Segel models can lead to nonphysical solutions due to the convective term.
 Here, we focus on a numerical method that preserves the non-negativity of the cell density using the upwind finite element method described in \cite{bubba2019positivity} for the simulation of the Cahn-Hilliard equation.

 The calculation of the chemotactic coefficient follows the lines of \cite{almeida_energy_2019}.
-Indeed, the finite volume scheme proposed in \cite{almeida_energy_2019} is identical to the numerical method presented in this paper in dimension one.
-However, in higher dimensions, and since we also use a finite element method, the numerical scheme presented in \cite{almeida_energy_2019} differs from the one in this section as detailed in Appendix \ref{app: numerics description}.
+Indeed, the finite volume scheme proposed in \cite{almeida_energy_2019} is identical to the numerical method presented in this paper in dimension one. {However, in higher dimensions, and since we also use a finite element method, the numerical scheme presented in \cite{almeida_energy_2019} differs from the one in this section, as detailed in Appendix \ref{app: numerics description}. }